harvardinformatics/informatics-website/docs/resources/glossary.md

 ## Git terms

-<a href="https://git-scm.com/" target="_blank">Git</a> is a program that stores the history of files in any directory that has been initialized as a git repository.
+<a href="https://git-scm.com/" target="_blank">Git <span class="icon-external"></span></a> is a program that stores the history of files in any directory that has been initialized as a git repository.
 Used in conjunction with web-based platforms this makes for a powerful collaboration tool.
 However, there are many terms associated with Git that may be confusing.
 In essence, many of these terms are simply other words for "a copy" or "copying" a directory, however with slight distinctions.
 This table tries to define these terms clearly.